 Following review of the defendant’s response, the board will have 30 calendar days to issue a decision.
 Following a ruling and the imposition of sanctions by the LAOUT board, the defendant may file an appeal with the board if the defendant has discovered new information related to the case.
 The board will vote on whether the appeal merits review, and if a majority decides that review is appropriate, the board may revise sanctions as necessary.

 The Acting Disciplinary Authority may impose sanctions only insofar as they apply to the affected event or league.
-This action may include, but is not limited to, ejection from the tournament or league, removal from the event grounds, and removal from one or more games.
+This action may include, but is not limited to: ejection from the tournament or league, removal from the event grounds (including any party or post-game venue), and removal from one or more games.

-The LAOUT board may impose sanctions for one or more events spanning a time period not exceeding one year.
-These sanctions may include, but are not limited to, exclusion from LAOUT leagues, exclusion from LAOUT events or clinics, public apology and completion of service to the LAOUT community.
+The LAOUT board may impose sanctions for one or more events spanning a time period not exceeding one year (note that USAU sanctions/suspensions may last longer than a year).
+These sanctions may include, but are not limited to, exclusion from LAOUT leagues, exclusion from LAOUT events or clinics, writing a private and/or public apology, and/or completion of service to the LAOUT community.

 This document is intended to give LAOUT a set of defined guidelines to manage misconduct within the organization.
-This document provides broad descriptions and specific examples of potential misconduct violations at LAOUT-sponsored events.
-It provides a means for an aggrieved party to file a complaint and see that appropriate penalties are applied to the defendant, where deemed necessary.
-It also provides a means for the defendant to defend his or her actions, and in the case that his or her defense is overruled, appeal any imposed sanctions.
+This document provides broad descriptions and specific examples of potential misconduct violations at LAOUT sponsored events.
+It provides a means for an aggrieved party to file a complaint and see that appropriate penalties/sanctions are applied to the defendant, where deemed necessary.
+It also provides a means for the defendant to defend their actions, and in the case that his or her defense is overruled, appeal any imposed sanctions.